charankulal/Newszy-News-at-your-finger-tips/notes.md

 - `componentWillUnmount()` life cycle method is called just before the component is unmounted as destroyed.
 Usually used to perform cleanups.

 ![](https://miro.medium.com/v2/resize:fit:740/1*6fpdTXUVt1sQuLA9KthEQQ.png)

+## React Hooks:

+Features of class based components in function based components.

+It allows you to use state and other react features without writing a class

+Hooks arethe functions which hook into react state and life cycle from function components.

+### Commoly used react hooks

+- useState
+- useEffect
+- useContext
+- useRef